Difference Between Cavity and Pit

 They become lodged in the crevices between the teeth, where germs thrive and cause lasting damage and decay.
 Because the bacteria generate acids, the harm is permanent.

-The hydrolysis reaction produces these acids, and they begin to weaken and dematerialize the pulp and enamel of the molars or usually premolars.
+The hydrolysis reaction produces these acids, and they begin to weaken and dematerialize the pulp and enamel of the molars or premolars.

 Talking about a dental pit, this phenomenon occurs either by birth or gradually with due course of time.
-In dentistry, the term “pit” is often used to describe fissures and natural dents on the tooth enamel.
+In dentistry, the term “pit” is used to describe fissures and natural dents on the tooth enamel.

 A pit seems to be a very tiny depression that develops when teeth expand.
 Pits are most commonly observed in the tooth valleys.

 They’re the tiny depressions or crevices where food gets trapped, and deterioration begins due to bacterial development.
-Pores most often occur in the pits of the teeth and the gaps between them.
+Pores most occur in the pits of the teeth and the gaps between them.

 Comparison Table